ysthakur/CMSC330-Notes/LectureNotes/3-28-Grammar.md

 - A CFG is like a regular expression in that it describes a language
 - Only need Push-Down Automaton (PDA)
-- However, they can also have recursion
+- However, they can also have recursion, so CFGs can do more than regex
+  - e.g. balanced parentheses, palindromes
 - CFGs can only do so much, **Context-Sensitive Grammars** are needed for more complex stuff
 - Need the following 4 things for a CFG:
   - Alphabet (capital sigma) - a set of symbols allowed (**terminals**)